What is Homeowners Personal Property Insurance?

 - Musical instruments

-To optimize your coverage of these items, consider getting a scheduled endorsement.
-A scheduled endorsement helps you insure your valuables for their full value instead of the limit set by your standard home insurance policy.
-Before getting the endorsements, you’ll want to get your valuables appraised.
+To optimize your coverage of these personal items, consider getting a scheduled endorsement.
+Scheduled endorsements help you insure your valuables for their full value instead of the limit set by your standard home insurance policy.
+Before buying an endorsement, you’ll want to get your valuables appraised.
 Your home insurer will help you figure out how much scheduled coverage you need based on the appraisal.

-Scheduled endorsement coverage can be pricey, but it’s worth it.
-Scheduled belongings have all perils protection.
+Scheduled endorsement coverage can be pricey, but it’s worth it for all perils protection alone.
 This means your scheduled items are covered for anything except for incidents excluded in writing.
-Also, many insurance companies don’t attach a deductible to scheduled contents.
+Also, many insurance companies don’t attach a deductible to scheduled contents coverage.